 The more sodium that is present in our blood, the higher the blood volume inside of our bodies.
 This high blood volume turns into high blood pressure, and thus the problems begin.

 Too much sodium over a long period of time causes recurring high blood pressure, and this is when it becomes a chronic issue.
-Hypertension has many detrimental side effects, including an increase in cardiovascular disease, and even low libido.
+Hypertension has many detrimental side effects, including an increase in cardiovascular disease

 Not only can too much salt intake cause hypertension, but it can also cause or worsen other medical conditions.